decentraland/adr/content/ADR-205-streaming.md

 Initially, in the first version of the scene admin smart item, admins were stored in memory; however, they now need to be stored in a database within the comms-gatekeeper.
 As of today, the comms-gatekeeper is the ideal location for storing admin information, as it manages and validates access to the scene-rooms in LiveKit.
 Scene admins will have authority over the communication channel, enabling them to create streaming access and moderate user activity.
 A wallet will be recognized as the admin of a scene under specific conditions:
-- if the scene is a World and the wallet is the owner of the NAME where the world is deployed or if the owner of the NAME has granted streaming permissions to the wallet.
+- if the scene is a World and the wallet is the owner of the NAME where the world is deployed or if the owner of the NAME has granted streaming or deployment permissions to the wallet.
 - if the scene is located in Genesis City and the wallet owns the LAND, possesses LAND operator rights, has an active LAND rental contract, or has a LAND lease.
 Furthermore, a scene admin can grant admin access to a wallet for a specific scene where the granter has admin permissions.
 The gatekeeper will provide the CRUD API for the scene Admins and perform all the required ownership validations.